 - Parents received specific information about their own student(s) placement, and a new school locator tool is now available on the District’s website. (see above)

-- In the spring of 2019, schools will host a series of special events for families who are transfering in.
+- In the spring of 2019, schools hosted a series of special events for families who were transfering in.

 My student will be in 5th grade the year the District boundaries shift.
 Does s/he have to shift schools for jut one year before going to Gemini?

 No. Students entering 5th grade in 2019-2020 were offered the opportunity to stay at their “home” school for that year (with the exception of Stevenson students).
 The deadline for submitting that request was October 12, 2018.
 PLEASE NOTE that this only applied to 5th graders; younger siblings in the same family did need to shift to their new school.
 In addition, bus transportation will not be available to 5th graders who stay in their current schools (instead of transferring).

 Will school choice be available?